Hepatitis B immune globulin (By injection)

 How to Use This Medicine

-- Hepatitis B vaccine is often used in addition to hepatitis B immune globulin.
-Make sure you understand if you also need the vaccine.
+- Hepatitis B vaccine is often used in addition to this medicine.
+Talk with your doctor about receiving hepatitis B vaccine.

 Drugs and Foods to Avoid